PhilipSykes/LMS-ADR/docs/decisions/0001-use-service-oriented-architecture.md

 No current review performed of this ADR.

-### Monolithic Architecture
+### Three-Tier Architecture

 - Good, because it's simpler to develop and deploy initially.
-- Good, because it's easier to test as a single unit.
+- Good, because it provides clear separation of concerns between presentation, business logic, and data layers
-- Bad, because it's harder to scale individual components.
+- Bad, because horizontal scaling is more complex than in service-based architectures.
 - Bad, because updates to one part of the system might require redeploying the entire application.
 - Bad, because it might not meet our scalability and maintainability requirements in the long term.